 Where to Stay

-STAY: Vintage Garden B&B, Newark NY.
-Just 30 minutes from Seneca Falls, (and 45 minutes from Rochester) in the small, walkable Erie Canal town of Newark, this exquisite 5-room B&B has a special pedigree.
+The Vintage Gardens Bed and Breakfast, an exquisite 5-room inn, has a special pedigree.
 It was the home of Charles Perkins and headquarters of the Jackson Perkins Rose Co. – the floral brokers who brought roses to America.
-So you can just imagine how beautiful the grounds are.
-A Maven Favorite – this B&B warrants a complete write up HERE.

 So, you can just imagine how beautiful the grounds are.
 (Prior to the Jackson-Perkins Mail Order Rose introduction at the 1939 World’s Fair, only the very wealthy could afford these flowing plants).

 Just 30 minutes from Seneca Falls in the small, walkable Erie Canal town of Newark, Vintage Gardens is a pure escape from crowded cities and suburbs.

 In 2006, Kimberlee and Michael Meeks moved from California to Newark.
 According to Meeks, Newark is a “Mayberry picturesque community on the Canal.”
 They purchased this fine Tudor mansion – first built in 1838, renovated in the 1920’s – and have been “restoring it ever since.”

 Many guests are through bicyclists on the Erie Canal Bike Trail looking for a splurge, TLC and a luxury overnight.
 They find it all here.